Skip to main content

 • Characterization of biomolecular interactions.

-We offer several orthogonal technologies for characterization of biomolecular interactions in terms of affinity, specificity, stoichiometry.
+We offer several orthogonal technologies for the characterization of biomolecular interactions in terms of affinity, specificity, stoichiometry.
 These tools include micro-calorimeters as well as surface plasmon resonance and bio-layer interferometry instruments, which are used for validation and optimization of drug candidates from high-throughput screens, for rational drug design and structure-activity studies.

 • Characterization of exosomes, viruses, and synthetic nanoparticles.